‘Bold And The Beautiful’ Recap For Tuesday, August 15: Steffy’s Business Plans, Katie & Thorne Blast Bill

 Bold and the Beautiful recap for Tuesday, August 14 features Thorne (Ingo Rademacher) who called Katie (Heather Tom) to make sure that they were still on for their date that night.
 She said that Bill (Don Diamont) would be looking after Will (Finnegan George).
 Thorne then joined the ladies in the CEO’s office where they were talking about Steffy’s (Jacqueline MacInnes Wood) new plans for Forrester Creations.
 Steffy wanted the women to have a more prominent role in the business.
 They talked about women’s empowerment issues, with Quinn (Rena Sofer), in particular, talking about the difficulties she faced as a woman starting her own company.
 Thorne asked them not to neglect the men and their male line.
 But Steffy said that she wanted women to be front and center in the media.
 She would be starting a daycare so that she could be close to Kelly at work.

 Bill arrived at Katie’s place to take Will for the evening.
 Bold and the Beautiful recap, via She Knows Soaps, points out that Katie first put Bill in his place by reminding him that he has a duty to connect with his son.
-She said that now that the Steffy debacle was over he could focus on Will once more.
+She said that now that the Steffy debacle was over, he could focus on Will once more.
 She wants him to be a better role model for their son than he was to Liam and Wyatt, and that Will needs him.
-He told her that he did apologize to Liam, and that she was right about him needing to spend more time with his youngest son.
+He told her that he did apologize to Liam and that she was right about him needing to spend more time with his youngest son.

 We love these two! ????
 Who’s got the perfect couple name for Katie and Thorne? #BoldandBeautiful pic.twitter.com/omAC48zPta